 Yet the Scriptures say, “And the Spirit and the bride say, Come.
 And let him that heareth say, Come.
 And let him that is athirst come.
 And whosoever will, let him take the water of life freely.
 (Revelation 22:17 and many other “whosoever” verses.)
 This is an invitation to receive God’s free gift of eternal life and carries no fear with it.

-In a March 17, 2020 article from Beyond Today, “Coronavirus and Rampant Fear,” it talks about “Many are worried and scared–very scared” and use many other such fearful statements, some posed as questions.
+The article talks about “Many are worried and scared–very scared” and use many other such fearful statements, some posed as questions.

 UCG in their literature picks and chooses selected scriptures in order to establish their closely held belief that they are “spiritual Israel” and will go through the time of “Jacob’s trouble” believing they are “Jacob.”
 This is a mixture of covenant theology and British-Israelism.